AI Wage Gap Q2 2026

 +43%

-Salary uplift for roles requiring two or more AI skills vs comparable roles with none.
-Roughly $18,000 additional annual compensation for a single AI skill.
+Salary uplift for roles requiring two or more AI skills versus comparable roles with none.
+A single AI skill is still worth ~28% — roughly $18,000 in extra annual pay.

 ▲ 1.3B job posts analyzed